 - In severe cases, the child develops symptoms resembling autism, such as stereotypical rocking and self-soothing

 Note that whether a child is emotionally neglected needs to be evaluated by qualified specialists.
 If you suspect or observe signs of neglect, report to the authority as soon as possible.

 How To Overcome and Heal From Emotional Neglect In Childhood

 Child maltreatment ACEs (Adverse Childhood Experiences) can have a significant impact on one’s adult well-being and family life.
 A child’s emotional experiences can affect their future adult relationships.

 Family therapy with trained mental health professionals can help both the neglectful parents and the neglected child.
 Therapy can help parents understand the severe impact of their neglect.
 The therapist can also teach the child proper coping mechanism.
 Through early intervention, behaviors that lead to neglect may be modified and corrected.

 The symptoms of childhood neglect usually improve when neglected children are subsequently cared for by loving family members, especially before age two.

-Parents who had neglectful early childhood experiences themselves can also benefit from other’s emotional support.
+Parents who had neglectful early life experiences themselves can also benefit from other’s emotional support.
 One study has shown that overcoming childhood emotional neglect can be achieved with parent aide counseling (lay counseling) and Parents Anonymous.
 These treatment options have relatively high success rates.